What is an AFL School Ambassador?

 Primary School winner: Dale Missen

 Winners Profile: Dale was the driving force behind the introduction an all Girls AFL 9’s Competition across the Bacchus Marsh Primary Schools.
 Dale is a passionate and active organiser for the co-ordination of school football within the district, and recognised the opportunity to grow female football participation in the area, especially on the back of Youth Girls teams participating for the Bacchus Marsh and Darley Football clubs.
 His initiative has now resulted in a 9 team Round Robin day occurring supported by AFL Goldfields Football Development staff as well as Game Development Officers.
 This program is in addition to the Lightning Premiership Day that has already occurred earlier in the year.
 The Girls AFL 9s program will provide a perfect introduction to the game of AFL for many girls but also provide a perfect segway into the 6 week AFL Under 12 Girls Program the AFL Goldfields is running from 12th August.
 This is just one of the great initiatives shown by Dale.
 Dale is a passionate advocate of our game and takes every opportunity to engage students in physical activity knowing the health and self-esteem benefits of being involved and participating in football in a safe and enjoyable environment.
 Dale is a key driver in local school football as well as its promotion in the local community.

-Winner: Danny Finn
+Secondary School winner: Danny Finn